RIDE FAQ

 What is UPAF Fest?

-UPAF Fest is the official finish line party and will take place at the Henry Maier Festival Park (enter at the South Gate) from 8 a.m. to 12 p.m.
+UPAF Fest is the official finish line party and will take place at the Henry Maier Festival Park (enter at the North Gate) from 8 a.m. to 12 p.m.
 Riders and community members are invited to join the one-of-a-kind arts celebration, which will feature entertainment from UPAF Performing Arts Members, food, beverage, activities and fun for all ages.

 UPAF Fest is free to the community with a suggested donation to enter.